-Hispanic Studies: During your second year in Hispanic Studies, you will develop your language skills even further, as well as deepening your understanding of the culture and society in the countries of your target language.
-You will have a wider selection of modules to choose from, which can change year-on-year (due to study leave for example) and will depend upon which language you are studying (and whether you entered on the advanced / beginner stream).
+Hispanic Studies: During your second year in Hispanic Studies, you will develop your language skills even further studying two compulsory language modules, as well as deepening your understanding of the culture and society in the countries of your target language.
+You will have a wider selection of optional modules to choose from and will depend upon which language you are studying (and whether you entered on the advanced / beginner stream).

 The third year is spent abroad.
 You attend a university (or universities) in a country of your language of study, such as Spain, Argentina, Chile, Ecuador or Mexico.
 You'll perfect your language skills and prepare a dissertation on an Hispanic theme.
 The year abroad is one of the most exciting aspects of the programme and many graduates remember it as one of the best years of their life.

-Hispanic Studies: We offer a range of options in the final year alongside core language modules, which reflect staff research interests, from advanced translation skills to Piracy and Conspiracy, and US Latino Culture.
+Hispanic Studies: We offer a range of options in the final year alongside a compulsory advanced language module, which reflect staff research interests, from advanced translation skills to Piracy and Conspiracy, and US Latino Culture.

 - Special Subject A+B (20 + 20 credits)